phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/Biosample-intro.md

 #### Mapping Notes

-The main FHIR resource that corresponds to a Biosample is Sample, a profile on the Specimen resource.
+The main FHIR resource that corresponds to a Biosample is Specimen-Phenopackets, a profile on the Specimen resource.
 The additional patient information can be captured using the Observation, DiagnosticReport and BodyStructure resources, wrapped in a Composition resource.
 The following sections describe the mappings for each field in detail.

 ##### [id](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#id)